leftelfin/cProgramsBasic/README.md

 # cProgramsBasic
-This iss a collection basic c programs
+This is a collection basic c programs